ljstaib/news-analyzer/README.md

   - Use Actions and unit test

 TODO:
-  - Create skeleton code
+  - Implement stub-API, actions, unit test, for three modules
-    - Code in Python?
+    - Code in Python

 Game Plan:
   - Make unit tests, make actions, implement skeleton of these APIs